About Guides What I Use

 Scrape the Web for Content Ideas

-One of the fastest ways to create content is to remix what already exists.
-Cowork can scrape YouTube videos, articles, and blog posts, then turn them into new formats for your platforms.
+One of the fastest ways to create content is to remix what's already out there.
+Cowork can grab content from YouTube videos, articles, and blog posts, then turn them into new formats for your platforms.

-Blotato includes a scraper that works with YouTube videos, TikTok videos, podcasts, PDFs, and websites.
-You give it a URL, it extracts the content, and then you tell Cowork what to make from it.
+Blotato includes a scraper (a tool that grabs content from web pages) that works with YouTube videos, TikTok videos, podcasts, PDFs, and websites.
+You give it a link, it pulls out the content, and then you tell Cowork what to make from it.

 Here's the prompt I use: